 I’ve been trying to name my favorite ride from Ride the Rockies but I simply can’t do it.
 The week’s riding reaffirmed how wonderful our state is.
 I rode through Aspen groves as ranchers went about their work in the distance, and over ridiculous mountain passes where everything was larger than life.
 I got to pretend to be a pro as I descended down steep and winding roads, always wondering if now was the time to tap the brakes just a little bit.
 I got to experience the Rocky Mountains right under my wheels as I scaled different elevations, and those same snowy peaks were just as stunning in the distance during my ride on the flatter terrain.
 Seriously, I wanted to capture the entire 403 miles on video and stop every 100 yards for a picture.
 The video above that I made from the week shows some of what I was able to capture.

 In summary, go ride your bike!
 Fort Collins is an incredible place to enjoy while cruising smoothly on a fat bike or while pushing yourself up a steep incline on a road bike.
-Our community has incredible resources like our Bike Share Program, Group Ride Info , Friendly Local Bike Shops , and routes that will prepare you for almost anything.
+Our community has incredible resources like our Bike Share PACE, Group Ride Info , Friendly Local Bike Shops , and routes that will prepare you for almost anything.
 Until next time!